 Lanting Huitong, which was qualified as a "software enterprise" in 2010 and in 2014, is entitled to enjoy a two-year income tax exemption starting from its first year of profitability, such as in 2010, followed by a reduced tax rate of 12.5% for the subsequent three years.
 Starting from 2015, Lanting Huitong is subject to a uniform 25% enterprise income tax rate.
+In December 29, 2016, Lanting Huitong was qualified as "a technology-advanced service enterprise", and is entitled to enjoy a 10% income tax exemption and subject to 15% enterprise income tax rate starting from January 1, 2017 to December 31, 2017.
 Lanting Gaochuang, which has been qualified as a "software enterprise" since 2012, is entitled to enjoy a two-year income tax exemption starting from 2013, its first year of profitability, followed by a reduced tax rate of 12.5% for the subsequent three years.